top of page

 Common signs and symptoms of concussions:

-* Headache, dizziness, poor balance, moves clumsily, reduced energy level/tiredness
+• Headache, dizziness, poor balance, moves clumsily, reduced energy level/tiredness

-* Nausea or vomiting
+• Nausea or vomiting.

-* Blurred vision, sensitivity to light and sounds
+• Blurred vision, sensitivity to light and sounds

-* Fogginess of memory, difficulty concentrating, slowed thought processes, confused
+• Fogginess of memory, difficulty concentrating, slowed thought processes, confused about surroundings or game assignments

-* Unexplained changes in behavior and personality
+• Unexplained changes in behavior and personality

-* Loss of consciousness (NOTE: This does not occur in all concussion episodes.)
+• Loss of consciousness (NOTE: This does not occur in all concussion episodes.)

 BY-LAW 2.68: GHSA CONCUSSION POLICY: In accordance with Georgia law and national playing rules published by the National Federation of State High School Associations, any athlete who exhibits signs, symptoms, or behaviors consistent with a concussion shall be immediately removed from the practice or contest and shall not return to play until an appropriate health care professional has determined that no concussion has occurred.
-(NOTE: An appropriate health care professional may include, licensed physician (MD/DO) or another licensed individual under the supervision of a licensed physician, such as a nurse practitioner, physician assistant, or certified athletic trainer who has received training in concussion evaluation and management.
+(NOTE: An appropriate health care professional may include licensed physician (MD/DO) or another licensed individual under the supervision of a licensed physician, such as a nurse practitioner, physician assistant, or certified athletic trainer who has received training in concussion evaluation and management.

-a) No athlete is allowed to return to a game or a practice on the same day that a concussion (a) has been diagnosed, OR (b) cannot be ruled out.
+1. No athlete is allowed to return to a game or a practice on the same day that a concussion (a) has been diagnosed, OR (b) cannot be ruled out.

-b) Any athlete diagnosed with a concussion shall be cleared medically by an appropriate health care professional prior to resuming participation in any future practice or contest.
+2. Any athlete diagnosed with a concussion shall be cleared medically by an appropriate health care professional prior to resuming participation in any future practice or contest.
 The formulation of a gradual return to play protocol shall be a part of the medical clearance.

-c) It is mandatory that every coach in each GHSA sport participate in a free, online course on concussion management prepared by the NFHS and available at https://nfhslearn.com at least every two years – beginning with the 2013-2014 school year.
+3. It is mandatory that every coach in each GHSA sport participate in a free, online course on concussion management prepared by the NFHS and available at https://nfhslearn.com at least every two years.
+Each school will be responsible for monitoring the participation of its coaches in the concussion management course and shall keep a record of those who participate.

 BY-LAW 2.67 – PRACTICE POLICY FOR HEAT AND HUMIDITY